 The conditions within an import permit are tailored to the specific commodity and are intended to prevent the introduction of animal diseases into Canada.
 Examples may include, the disease status of the country or origin, testing, quarantine, treatments etc.

-18. Pre-import quarantine and testing may be required.
+- 18. Pre-import quarantine and testing may be required. - 19.
+Not applicable.

 10 SAFE FOOD FOR CANADIANS ACT